MISP/misp-book/automation/README.md

 The MISP feeds can be enabled via the API.

-A feed can be enabled by POSTing on the following url (feed_id is the id of the feed):
+A feed can be enabled by POSTing on the following URL (feed_id is the id of the feed):

 ~~~~
 /feeds/enable/feed_id
 ~~~~

-A feed can be disabled by POSTing on the following url (feed_id is the id of the feed):
+A feed can be disabled by POSTing on the following URL (feed_id is the id of the feed):

 ~~~~
 /feeds/disable/feed_id